umutyerli/event-listeners/README.md

 DMNEventListener is not enabled in DecisionManager by default and must be enabled.

-DMNEventListener can be enabled in two ways:
-- Start standalone.sh with an `org.kie.dmn.runtime.listeners` property value. ```./standalone.sh -c standalone-full.xml -Dorg.kie.dmn.runtime.listeners.mylistener=com.example.listeners.DMNTraceEventListener```
-- Add a `org.kie.dmn.runtime.listeners` property value to project configuration.

-For this demo purpose, the DMN Event Listener will be enabled via the jboss start up property value.

-1. Start standalone.sh with an `org.kie.dmn.runtime.listeners` property value. ```./standalone.sh -c standalone-full.xml -Dorg.kie.dmn.runtime.listeners.mylistener=com.example.listeners.DMNTraceEventListener```

-2. For Demo Purposes, create a `Traffic Violation` project from the Decision Manager provided sample projects.
+1. For Demo Purposes, create a `Traffic Violation` project from the Decision Manager provided sample projects.
 Click the Caret right of 'Add Project' -> Try Sample -> Select `Traffic_Violation` -> Ok.

-3. Add the Event Listeners project as a dependency.
+2. Add the Event Listeners project as a dependency.
 Inside Decision Manager, go to Traffic_Violation -> Settings -> Dependencies -> 'Add a Dependency'

 Fill in the Values where needed: